Visit Upper Geyser Basin in Yellowstone: Guide, Features, Tips, and Map

 Grand Group

-The Grand Group is another densely populated area in the Upper Geyser Basin.
-Yet unlike the majority of the other complexes we saw earlier, this group includes both geysers and pools.
 The Grand Group sits agains the hillside.
 The activity of its members depends on the behavior of the other hydrothermal features in the group and their surrounding.
 The main dweller of the group is Grand Geyser, a predictable fountain geyser that erupts every 7 to 15 hours.

 Castle Group

-If you are lucky, you might even witness its eruption when the geyser shoots the boiling water up to 70-80 feet into the air.
+If you are lucky, you may even witness its eruption when the geyser shoots the boiling water up to 70-80 feet into the air.
 The show usually lasts 50 minutes.
 Most of this time, about 30 minutes, the geyser releases its famous steam while the remaining time, it ejects the hot water.
 The eruptions, however, are sporadic.
 The average wait time between the shows is approximately 11-13 hours.

 Visit Upper Geyser Basin - Roads and Destinations